urth-inc/metatell_plugin_template/README.md

 ## List of plugin templates

+- [CustomEntryPanel](./CustomEntryPanel): This plugin template shows how to create a custom entry panel.
 - [CustomLeaveButton](./CustomLeaveButton): This plugin template shows how to create a custom leave button.
 - [CustomToolbarButton](./CustomToolbarButton): This plugin template shows how to create a custom toolbar button.
 - [CustomOverlay](./CustomOverlay): This plugin template shows how to create a custom overlay.